Guide to Public Transport in Malaysia

-Online bus ticket booking can be used to book Malaysia bus tickets.
-It is also beneficial in the current COVID pandemic scenario as it allows you to avoid the crowd at booking counters.
+Bus ticketing websites can be used to book Malaysia bus tickets.
+It is also beneficial as it allows you to avoid the crowd at booking counters.
 Local transport services can be easily availed of by e-ticketing platforms.
 Online bus ticket booking will help you compare the prices of various buses and choose an affordable one.
 The domestic bus services in Malaysia have been resumed as per the government orders.
 While other transportation mediums are still not operating at full capacity, local buses in Malaysia are helping people to travel.
-Public transport during MCO (Movement Control Order) in Malaysia is closely supervised by the government ensuring passenger safety.

-Before booking a bus online ticket , make sure you choose a reliable e-ticketing platform.
+Before booking online bus tickets, make sure you choose a reliable e-ticketing platform.
 You may not want to go for unrecognised or spam platforms as they will not provide the best services.
 The bus network in Malaysia is robust as you can find public buses at frequent intervals to various locations.
 Most of the local buses in the Peninsular Malaysia region are equipped with air conditioners and a central television to facilitate the passengers.

 Only some operators like Aeroline offer a toilet onboard.
 However, buses stop at various points in between the journey for passenger convenience.
 You can also book a public bus for longer routes like Peninsular Malaysia to the Sabah region.
 It is better to go for ‘Standard’ or ‘Executive’ coaches for longer routes as they offer better facilities.
 Luxury public buses in Malaysia have recline-able seats (bed seats).